yaqwsx/bcthesis/symdivine.md

 In this chapter, we introduce \symdivine from the user point of view and then describe its internal architecture.
-For purposes of this thesis we focus mainly on selected parts of the \llvm interpreter, \smt data representation and the related machinery in \symdivine.
+For purposes of this thesis we focus mainly on selected parts of the \llvm interpreter in \symdivine, \smt data representation and the related machinery in \symdivine.
 We omit mainly technical details about \llvm interpretation and general optimizations.
 In many cases, we provide more in-depth description than \cite{Havel2014thesis}, however, for others, we kindly refer to that thesis.

 # About the Tool